Oleg Reabciuk: Olympiacos

 On 1 January 2021, Reabciuk completed a €2 million transfer to Superleague Greece outfit Olympiacos, signing a long-term deal until the summer of 2025.
 He made his debut five days later in a 4–0 win at Asteras Tripolis as an 85th-minute substitute for José Holebas, and ended the season as a league champion.

 On 16 September 2021, Reabciuk scored his first goal for the club in a 2–1 UEFA Europa League home win over Royal Antwerp in the 87th minute.
 His first league goal came the following 4 May to win 2–1 away to PAOK to lift the title.

 Spartak Moscow

 On 7 August 2023, Spartak Moscow announced the transfer of Reabciuk on a three-year contract.
+He left Spartak as his contract expired in May 2026.

+Anderlecht

+On 1 September 2026, Reabciuk signed a three-season contract with Anderlecht in Belgium.

 International career

 In November 2016, Reabciuk was called up for the Moldova under-19 national team.
+At that time, he did not have proficiency in the Romanian language, or a Moldovan passport.

 Reabciuk was called up by Moldova senior national team manager Alexandru Spiridon in March 2018, for a friendly against the Ivory Coast, while having just ten senior appearances for Porto B to his name.
 On 27 March, he played 65 minutes in that match, a 2–1 defeat in Beauvais, France, before being replaced.
 He was Moldovan Footballer of the Year for three consecutive years, 2020, 2021 and 2022.